FOREX-Dollar down broadly, hits 7-1/2-month low vs Swiss franc

 Beyond the budget impasse and month- and quarter-end flows,

-on reining in stimulus until early 2014 to make sure the U.S.
+in stimulus until early 2014 to make sure the U.S. recovery is

 "While we maintain a positive medium-term outlook for the